LemurDev/CozyBot/README.md

 CozyBot will output to a file named `cozy.txt`.
 The value will only change **IF** the cozyness is higher than before.
 You could then read from this text file to display the highest cozyness.

+It will also output to a file named `100_cozy.txt`.
+This will display the username who got 100% cozy.
+The file will then clear its contents so it "disappears".

+All these files can then be viewed a text file on OBS for example.

 # Developed Live

 [lemur_dev](https://www.twitch.tv/lemur_dev)